Why Affiliate with the Federation of Jewish Men's Clubs

 What is the Federation of Jewish Men's Clubs?

-The FJMC is divided into 15 regions which provide direct program assistance and advice to their various member clubs.
-In addition, the regions sponsor and develop area-wide activities to enhance the role of clubs in their congregations and to address the regional and global needs of the Conservative Movement.
+The FJMC is divided into 14 regions which provide direct program assistance and advice to their various member clubs.
+In addition, the regions sponsor and develop area-wide activities to enhance the role of clubs in their congregations and to address the regional and global needs of Jewish Community.
 These activities are often social in nature (dinners, retreats), but they can also be structured as learning opportunities.
 Working together a region can develop programs that one club alone would not be able to manage.

 Individual Men's Clubs range in size from more than 700 members to fewer than 25.
 Each Men's Club is different.
 Some stress recreational activities, while others concentrate on community involvement.
 Still others are leaders in enhancing Jewish observance in their congregations.
 All clubs establish their own priorities, set up their own program schedules, and maintain their own treasuries.
 What they all have in common, however, is that they draw on the outstanding programs and expertise of the Federation of Jewish Men's Clubs.